gitter-badger/jsdev.org/website/00-index.md

 There is absolutely now website about javascript development.

-My piblic repos with javascript projects:
+My public repos with javascript projects:

 <ul>
     <li><a href="https://github.com/marley-nodejs">Node.js</a></li>